woohoolabs/zen/README.md

 }
 ```

 This way, all your Entry Points will be autoladed by Zen.
-Note that the first parameter is the root directory of your project.
+Note that the first parameter in the example above is the root
+directory of your project.

 - Selectively: You can choose which Entry Points are to be autoloaded.
 ```php